hemantksingh/messup-learn/Data Science and ML/Big Data.md

 From a purist's point of view, it may seem that careful modelling and import is desirable, because it means the users of the database have better-quality data to work with.
 However, in practice, it appears that simply making data available quickly - even if it is in a quirky, difficult-to-use, raw format is often valuable than trying to decide on the ideal data model up front.

-The idea is a data lake is similar to that of a data warehouse: simply bringing data from various parts of a large organisation together in one place is valuable, because it enables joins across datasets that were previously disparate.
+The idea is a data lake is similar to that of a data warehouse: simply bringing data from various parts of a large organization together in one place is valuable, because it enables joins across datasets that were previously disparate.

 SQL is completely relational, while your **data lakes** are completely unstructured — they can be any kind of data.